DIY Carrot Treat Bags

 These little bags are just darling and would make a perfect craft for a group.
 (Plus how cute would these be as an addition to your little ones Easter Baskets?)

-Candy is by far one of the most popular selling items during the Easter season.
+Who doesn’t love candy during the Easter season?
 From candy filled Easter eggs and baskets to delicious holiday treats, There’s candy everywhere!
-I’m partial to the Cadbury Creme Eggs, while my Hubby is totally a Reese’s Peanut Butter Egg kind of guy.
+Personally, I’m partial to the Cadbury Creme Eggs, while my Hubby is totally a Reese’s Peanut Butter Egg kind of guy.
 (Especially the white ones!)
 What is your favorite Easter Candy?